…as you will undoubtedly be told when you have The Conversation with friends and family

 Perhaps we Catholic Workers are not such great fools after all, given how often we fall short of our ideals, or even deliberately turn away from the hard work of faith.
 But, there’s always hope!
 We have many of you in our wider community to serve as examples and set us straight.
 And we can say this daily prayer: “Lord, make us better fools, so we may know greater love.”

-This article first appeared in the newsletter of the Winona Catholic Worker.
+This article first appeared in the newsletter of the Winona Catholic Worker and also appears on Medium.